IGNF/NeatMap/README.md

 ![Application of the extension of the features](../image_doc/doc_images/extendMethod.png?raw=true)

+**Warning** : this method produces optimized results but is very time consuming, we do not advice to use this method when the number of class is greater than 15.

+### Simple method

+This method is similar than the previons one.
+The method is very fast but the results are less optimized in terms of layout area.
+The extent width is determined according to the widest class.
+Then the method is a greedy placement by decreasing width.

+A post-process phase is applied once all classes are placed and extend the  extent of the different classes until it is possible (i.e. it does not intersect an other class extent).
+Then the objects that belongs to this class are added and horizontally distributed in the class extent.

 Standalone use of the code
 ---------------------
 The code can be used as a standalone application, globally the code is splitted into several python files :